Our first head shape is a circle. Round head is soft and friendly.

 Even with such simple shapes, we have managed to draw a friendly round head!

-For our second head, we will go with a rectangular shape.
+For our third head, we will go with a rectangular shape.
 A square is a perfect shape for strong male heads.

 We also change the position of our head – this one is a simple front head-on view.